SummaryRead the full fact sheet

 - A number of private practitioners and organisations also offer behaviour intervention support on a fee-for-service basis.

-- For more information on the behaviour support services or how to find a therapist with experience working with people who have autism visit the Amaze website or the raising children website.
+- For more information on the behaviour support services or how to find a therapist with experience working with people who have autism visit the or the .

 Early Intervention support Services